rohandesai1/ComplexGestureDetection/README.md

 ## Introduction

   This project combines MediaPipe's advanced hand tracking, a custom-built regression model, and OpenCV's image processing to help users seamlessly train a model to recognize any gesture.
-This program extracts hundreds of ratios along a person's hand to extract examples/non-examples of a given gesture, and then feeds that data to a logistic regression model.
+This is done by extracting hundreds of ratios along a person's hand to receive examples/non-examples of a given gesture, and then feeding that data to a logistic regression model.

 ## Usage